The must-sees, the guided tours, our favorites?

 An exceptional lunch or dinner

-- A lunch or a dinner on top of the Eiffel Tower.
-We are not talking about the gastronomic restaurant!
+• Lunch or dinner at the top of the Eiffel Tower.
+We are not talking about the gourmet restaurant!
 But the snack bar located on the 1st floor of the Eiffel Tower.

-- A lunch or dinner cruise on the Seine (with the Bateaux-Parisiens)
+• cruise lunch or dinner on the Seine (with the Bateaux-Parisiens)

 Think of the Batobus to get around